Indonesian Food and Drug Authority

-The Indonesian Food and Drug Authority (BPOM, Badan Pengawas Obat dan Makanan), is a government agency of Indonesia responsible for protecting public health through the control and supervision of prescription and over-the-counter pharmaceutical drugs (medication), vaccines, biopharmaceuticals, dietary supplements, food safety, traditional medicine and cosmetics.
-The task and purposes of this agency is similar to the USFDA.
+The Indonesian Food and Drug Authority (Badan Pengawas Obat dan Makanan; BPOM) is a government agency of Indonesia responsible for protecting public health through the control and supervision of prescription and over-the-counter pharmaceutical drugs, vaccines, biopharmaceuticals, dietary supplements, food safety, traditional medicine and cosmetics.
+Its role is similar to that of the United States Food and Drug Administration.